 If you are coming by sea,, just drive off the docks to local road and ride at your leisure.

-Getting visas for most of the Silk Road countries takes three days, in Korea and their respective embassies are all here,, for Russia ,, don't do it in Korea,, it takes a long time for the invitation to arrive.
-Get it organized in your country.
+Getting visas for most of the Silk Road countries takes three days, in Korea and their respective embassies are all here,, for Russia ,, only at the country of your residence.
 Mongolia is visa free for most of the OECD nationals.

 Just because you are arriving and embarking on a great trip ,, don't think you are Edmund Hilary ,, many have done this trip and so have many Korean riders,,, act humble and don't take advantage of peoples hospitality,, and you will be welcomed every where.

 The small ferry from ICN ,, (Wol Jung Do) to Incheon (Wol Mi Do )